-Kepler problem.
-We find an analogue of this construction for three rotors, where pendulum-like systems play the role of the Kepler problem.
-We find two such families of periodic orbits, the pendula and isosceles breathers (see Fig. 3).
-They exist at all energies and go from librational to rotational motion as E increases.
-They turn out to have remarkable stability properties which we deduce via their monodromy matrices.
+Through a reduction to one degree of freedom, we find two families of periodic orbits, the pendula and isosceles breathers (see Fig. 3).
+They exist at all energies, go from librational to rotational motion as E increases and turn out to have remarkable stability properties.